promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

  This will combine basic CRUD methods and your custom functionality and make it available to clients.

- So, how did it really work?
-Spring Data looks for implementations of custom method among all classes located under `base-package` attribute in XML or `basePackages` in Java configuration.
+How does it really work?
+Spring Data looks for implementations of custom methods among all classes located under the `base-package` attribute in XML or `basePackages` in Java configuration.
 It searches for `<custom interface name><suffix>` classes, where `suffix` is `Impl` by default.
 If your project conventions tell you to use another suffix for the implementations, you can specify it with `repository-impl-postfix` attribute in XML configuration:

  {%highlight xml%}
  <xap-data:repositories